How to report a work injury

 • Updated dashboard and technical compatibility.

-• name, address and contact numbers for your worker
+• Name, address and contact numbers for your company.

-• Name, address and contact numbers for your company and for your worker.
+• Name, address and contact numbers for your worker.

 • Details about the injury.